Bymount, Queensland: Education

-Bymount East State School is a government primary (Prep-6) school for boys at 6441 Carnarvon Highway (26.0638°S 148.6026°E).
+Bymount East State School is a government primary (Prep-6) school for boys and girls at 6441 Carnarvon Highway (26.0638°S 148.6026°E).
 In 2016, the school had an enrolment of 7 students with 1 teacher and 3 non-teaching staff (1 full-time equivalent).
-In 2018, the school had an enrolment of 6 students with 1 teachers and 3 non-teaching staff (1 full-time equivalent).
+In 2018, the school had an enrolment of 6 students with 1 teacher and 3 non-teaching staff (1 full-time equivalent).

+There are no secondary schools in Bymount.
+The nearest government secondary schools are Injune State School (to Year 10) in Injune to the north and Roma State College (to Year 12) in Roma to the south.
+However, due to the distance, most students in Bymount would not be able to attend Roma State College; the alternatives are distance education and boarding school.